 Should I bring my child to a pediatric dentist when they get their first tooth?

 Yes.
-When your baby’s first tooth comes in, they should see a dentist for the first time no later than six months after it’s erupted or age one—whichever occurs first.
+When your baby gets their first tooth, they should see a dentist for the first time no later than six months after it’s erupted or age one—whichever occurs first.
 Though most children do not require dental treatment during the infant and toddler years, early dental appointments are essential for reducing a child’s risk of tooth decay.

-If you’re wondering when your baby will get teeth, give us a call or schedule an appointment.
+If you’re wondering what age your baby will get their first tooth, give us a call or schedule an appointment.
 We’re more than happy to answer every dental question you have about your child’s teeth.